mwszekely/rollup-plugin-chunk-workers/README.md

 ## Inlining workers into one file?

-While not ideal, assuming you have a pre-compiled worker, the `mode` option can be set to `"inline"` to embed the worker in the same file. **No dependencies are resolved this way** (though plugins are), so it may require a separate build step &mdash; one to build the main and worker scripts, another to inline them together.
+While not an ideal solution, assuming you have a ***pre-compiled*** worker, the `mode` option can be set to `"inline"` to embed the worker in the same file. **No dependencies are resolved this way** (though plugins are), so it may require a separate build step &mdash; one to build the main and worker scripts, another to inline them together.

 Hopefully this will change in the future.